sourcegraph/handbook/content/departments/talent/process/types_of_interviews.md

 - Interviewer: [Marketing team member](../../../team/org_chart.md#marketing)
 - Duration: 30 mins
 - Details: In this interview, you will meet with someone from the Marketing team to discuss how you've partnered with Marketing and other cross functional teams in the past.
 We're interested in how you will work closely with the Developer education team aligning and overlapping for creating an incredible experience for developers.
-We'll talk about how to you collaborate and produce educational and other types of content that connects with our customers and users.
+We'll talk about how to collaborate and produce educational and other types of content that connects with our customers and users.

 #### Customer support collaboration